 TIP!
 We love the official Sleepout portable blackout curtain!
 Use the code GOODNIGHT10 here to save 10% (*affiliate link)

 If your child sleeps with a noise machine at home bring it with you!
 They’re usually small and easy to pack.
 The familiar sound will be comforting to your baby or child and will help them to fall asleep in a strange place.
 If you can’t bring your noise machine you can point a fan towards the wall for a consistent, unobtrusive sound.
 This will also muffle out the sounds of creaking stairs, unfamiliar ductwork and noisy relatives!
 My motto is: ‘have noise machine, will travel’.

-- Routine!
 Kids thrive on routine (don’t we all?).
 As much as possible, keep their bedtime routine the same as it would be at home.
-Pack some of the books you normally read, the same lotion you put on them and a familiar blanket or sleep sack if you can.
-Do your bedtime routine in the same order you would do at home and treat bedtime just like you would if they were in their own room.
-This can be very comforting to children and can help them settle easily in an unfamiliar place.
-Try to keep naps and bedtime at the same time they would occur at home, so that your child doesn’t get too overtired and fight sleep.
+Pack some of the books you normally read.
+Take the same lotion you put on them and a familiar blanket or sleep sack if you can.
+Complete your bedtime routine in the same order you would do at home.
+You can treat bedtime just like you would if they were in their own room.
+This can be very comforting to children and can help them settle easily in an unfamiliar place while on vacation.
+Try to keep naps and bedtime at the same time they would occur at home.
+This will help your child avoid the overtired zone and fight sleep.